 - Faculty/Staff, Commuters, Residents, and all SUNY New Paltz permit holders are expected to park legally at all times.
 Visitors please refer to the Visitor Parking page.

-- Any vehicle parked on SUNY New Paltz campus property must have a SUNY New Paltz parking hangtag or visitor permit.
+- Any vehicle parked on SUNY New Paltz campus property must have a SUNY New Paltz parking permit or visitor/day permit.
 Parking hangtags must be displayed HANGING from the rearview mirror at all times while on campus.
-For visitor day pass regulations, see .

 - This parking permit is non-transferable for another person’s use.
 Parking privileges may be revoked for illegal use of a parking permit.

-- Handicap parking spaces are labeled as such and are designated by blue paint and blue lines.
-Under no circumstances are you allowed to park in any blue lined handicap space or its accompanying blue lined van accessible space without a properly displayed, valid handicap permit.
+- ADA parking spaces are labeled as such and are designated by blue paint and blue lines.
+Under no circumstances is parking allowed in any blue-lined ADA space or its accompanying blue-lined van accessible space without a properly displayed, valid disability permit.
 The minimum fine for this offense is $75.00.
-You must also display a valid SUNY New Paltz parking hangtag at all times.
-The handicap permit expiration date and both permit numbers must be clearly visible.
+A valid SUNY New Paltz parking permit must be displayed on the rear view mirror at all times.
+The disability permit expiration date and both permit numbers must be clearly visible.

 - Parking citations must be paid within 10 business days.
-Tickets may be paid at the Parking Office (HAB 35) or online.
+Tickets may be paid online using our Online Services portal, in person at the Parking Office located in Wooster Hall, Office of Student Accounts, Rm 114 or by mail with a check.
 Failure to do so will result in a $5 late fee per violation.
 Payment may be cash, check or Mastercard/Visa/American Express/Discover.
-Payment by mail and charges by phone are accepted.

-- I understand that I am liable for all violations issued against this parking permit.
-The use of payroll deduction for faculty/staff will be used as a means of collecting past due fines.
-I further understand the use of a collection agency will be used if deemed appropriate.
+- The permit owner is responsible for all citations.
+The use of payroll deduction for Faculty/Staff will be used as a means of collecting past due fines.
+A collection agency will be used if deemed appropriate.

 - No motor vehicle may be parked in/on any of the following: